A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Simulation

-In order to check the overall performance of the proposed planning and controller, a path planning scenario has been designed.
-In this scenario, the simulated robot should walk from \textit{START} point towards \textit{GOAL} point.
+To check the overall performance of the proposed framework, the exemplary path planning scenario which has been presented at the end of Section.~\ref{sec:ReferenceTrajectories}, is used (see Fig.~\ref{fig:PathPlanning}).
 The simulation results are shown in Fig.~\ref{fig:sim}.
-The results showed that the planner was able to generate walking reference trajectories and the controller was able to tracked the generated references successfully.
-A video of this simulation is available online at:\\\href{https://www.dropbox.com/s/oevqcxkyvwfad07/ICARSC2020.mp4?dl=1}{ {https://www.dropbox.com/s/oevqcxkyvwfad07/ICARSC2020.mp4?dl=1}}.
+The results showed that the planner was able to generate walking reference trajectories and the controller was able to track the generated references successfully.
+A video of this simulation is available online at \href{https://youtu.be/zyOmgvaXyuA}{ {https://youtu.be/zyOmgvaXyuA}}.